dyj216/mopidy-yap/README.rst

 To use the interface, simply use your browser to visit your Mopidy instance's IP at port 6680 to see all available web interfaces.
 For example, http://localhost:6680/

-Direct access to Mopidy Revelry should then be: http://localhost:6680/revelry/
+Direct access to Mopidy Yap should then be: http://localhost:6680/yap/

 Configuration
 =============

 ::

-    [revelry]
+    [yap]
     enabled = true
     votes_to_skip = 3
     votes_to_delete = 3